alplky/javascript-challenge/README.md

 </li>
 ```

 The table set up for Level 2 was exactly the same as Level on.
 The only difference was how the table was filtered based on user input.
-Here a variable was created for each avaiable input field.
-Then the data was filtered based on a user input using || (or) so the user can choose any of the fields and receive data back.
+Here a variable was created for each available input field.
+Then the data were filtered based on a user input using || (or) so the user can choose any of the fields and receive data back.

 ```javascript
 // create function to filter by various inputs